To be is to do: Jean-Paul Sartre (French philosopher)

 It is possible to see the Freud or, in the US, William James, as early ‘influencers’ in the world of therapy.
 However, there are even more ancient roots to rummage around.
 ‘Socratic questioning‘, from the Greek philosopher, is a technique central to the skills used by the modern therapist.

 So, the approach to caring for others has changed over the decades and centuries.
-It could be argued that each prevailing model of care mirrored the ways in which communities were organised.
+It could be argued that each prevailing model of care mirrored the ways in which communities were organised at the time.
 Different models of caring defined the ‘old normals’.

 When there were no ‘therapists’, communities still had listeners – sages and religious leaders.
 True, it was often not so much that we were being listened to – as being told!
 Here, in an England long past, with low rates of literacy, there were people who helped to interpret the laws of the community, say, by referring to the Bible.
 Attendances in church were high and individuals found themselves ostricised for not attending church regularly.
 People were easily reached and they did not travel far.
 The sermon was a grand device for group therapy – if rather prescriptive.